This site requires JavaScript and cookies to be enabled.

 Diagnosing ADHD

-To be diagnosed with attention-deficit/hyperactivity disorder (ADHD), individuals must meet the following criteria, adapted from DSM-5.1,2
+To be diagnosed with attention-deficit/hyperactivity disorder (ADHD), individuals must meet the following criteria, adapted from DSM-5.1,3

-The ADHD-RS-5 is a rating scale specifically for children and adolescents with ADHD that has been updated to correspond with the DSM-5.
-The ADHD-RS-5 has several versions which correspond to different age groups (5-10 and 11-17) as well as different settings (home and school) and can also measure how ADHD symptoms can affect behavior such as hyperactivity/impulsivity, restlessness, and inattention.1,2
+The ADHD rating scale 5 (ADHD-RS-5) is a rating scale specifically for children and adolescents with ADHD that has been updated to correspond with the DSM-5.
+The ADHD-RS-5 has several versions which correspond to different age groups (5-10 years old and 11-17 years old) as well as different settings (home and school).

 The diagnosis of ADHD in pediatrics